sg893052/sonic-buildimage/base/primary_encryption_key_infra/Primary encryption key feature HLD.md

 The following steps are to be followed to link and use the library.

 ```
-In the rules/<app>.mk, add dependency on SONIC_HOSTCOMM_PY3
+In the rules/<app>.mk or rules/<docker>.mk, add dependency on SONIC_HOSTCOMM_PY3

 $(SONIC_HOST_SERVICES_PY3)_DEPENDS += $(SONIC_PY_COMMON_PY3) \
                                       $(SWSSSDK_PY3) \

 +                                     $(SONIC_HOSTCOMM_PY3)

-Update the docker mk file to add DBUS option:
+Update the rules/<docker>.mk file to add DBUS option:

 +$(DOCKER_EVENTD)_RUN_OPT += -v /var/run/dbus:/var/run/dbus:rw